POLICY NUMBER: POL-F17-001, REV. 01

 This provision applies to all awarded capital project contracts.

-It is the responsibility of the Department Director responsible for the capital work, to ensure that the financial status of capital projects is reviewed on an ongoing basis, and to implement the requirements of this policy.
+It is the responsibility of the General Manager responsible for the capital work, to ensure that the financial status of capital projects is reviewed on an ongoing basis, and to implement the requirements of this policy.